ninabarzh/broomstick/content/posts/Poverty-myths-Middle-class-delusions.md

 ### Debunking the Greatest Hits of Poverty Misconceptions

 **Myth 1: "Poor people did it to themselves."**
 Oh yes, because nothing says personal responsibility like being born into a postcode with failing schools, zero job prospects, and a healthcare system that considers paracetamol a luxury.
-Poverty is absolutely a choice—if your choices are between starvation and indentured servitude.
+Poverty is absolutely a choice, if your choices are between starvation and indentured servitude.

 **Myth 2: "Education is the great equaliser!"**
 Because obviously, the only thing standing between a malnourished child and a six-figure salary is attendance.
 Never mind that in 2000, the world could have educated every child for less than 1% of its military budget.
 But why fund pencils when you can fund Predator drones?